Kate Middleton Hair Color: How to Get Honey Bronde Look

 To achieve that signature “Chelsea Blowout” bounce, her team uses specific “bulking” products:

-• Oribe Maximista Thickening Spray: Richard Ward has called this one of his “absolute favorite” products for creating lift at the roots.
+• Oribe Maximista Thickening Spray: Richard Ward considers this his “absolute favorite” product.
+It creates lift at the roots.

-• Color Wow Raise the Root: A targeted spray used specifically to keep the hair from falling flat throughout a long day of royal engagements.
+• Color Wow Raise the Root: This is a targeted spray.
+It is used specifically to keep the hair from falling flat throughout a long day of royal engagements.

-• Kérastase Densifique Mousse Densimorphose: A lightweight mousse used to add texture and “grip” to the hair so it holds its shape.
+• Kérastase Densifique Mousse Densimorphose: A lightweight mousse.
+It is used to add texture to the hair.
+It also adds “grip” so the hair holds its shape.

 • Kiehl’s Crème with Silk Groom: Amanda Cook Tucker famously included this in a “kit reveal” on social media.
 It’s a non-greasy cream used to smooth flyaways and add a silky finish to the ends.